 Cybersecurity and Change Healthcare

-In the aftermath the cyberattack on Change Healthcare that caused severe industry disruption, we're joined by Dan Dodson, a leading cybersecurity expert and the CEO of Fortified Health Security.
+In the aftermath of the cyberattack on Change Healthcare that caused severe industry disruption, we're joined by Dan Dodson, a leading cybersecurity expert and the CEO of Fortified Health Security.
 Dan explains what happened and predicts the future impacts on healthcare industry regulation and cybersecurity.

 Follow and subscribe on